Health Benefits of Eating Apples in South Africa

 Hence, it would be rare for apples to impact people with diabetes.
 Nonetheless, you must be vigilant when consuming apple juice as it contains high sugar.

-Apple Storage Tips
+Storage Tips for Apples

 Store apples away from other fruits, usually on the countertop of your fridge.